This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-The ‘White Sands Walk’
+1. Walk The ‘White Sands Walk’

 It’s also flat, with spectacular views and only a few kilometres.
 This is the perfect combination of Aussie bush and spectacular ocean.

-Visit Booderee National Park
+2. Visit Booderee National Park

-Camp at Green Patch Beach
+3. Go Camping at Green Patch Beach

 Even if camping is not your thing, you must spend the $11 for a 2-day pass into the stunning Booderee National Park.
 This has to be one of my Australian favourites.